TestBuc01/Quality-Assurance/README1.2.md

 # EPIC

-> As a client, I want a web aplication for mobile's dedicated for promoting the r league, so that the users can find the experience of this sport.
+> TITLE: As a client, I want a web aplication for mobile's dedicated for promoting the r league, so that the users can find the experience of this sport.
+  DESCRIPTION : As a client, I want a web aplication for mobile devices, where the users can create personalized pictures with teams templates and share them on social platforms or saving on their own devices.